torvalds/linux/Documentation/filesystems/iomap/operations.rst

     clean pagecache.
     This function must be supplied by the filesystem.

+  - ``writeback_submit``: Submit the previous built writeback context.
+    Block based file systems should use the iomap_ioend_writeback_submit helper, other file system can implement their own.
-  - ``submit_ioend``: Allows the file systems to hook into writeback bio submission.
+    File systems can optionall to hook into writeback bio submission.
     This might include pre-write space accounting updates, or installing a custom ``->bi_end_io`` function for internal purposes, such as deferring the ioend completion to a workqueue to run metadata update transactions from process context before submitting the bio.
-    This function is optional.
+    This function must be supplied by the filesystem.

 Pagecache Writeback Completion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~